CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Synchronous Resumption

 \paragraph{\texttt{ASYNC} and \texttt{SYNC} Resumption Modes.} The problem stems from the \texttt{unlock()} behaviour when it intends to pass the lock to a parallel \texttt{lock()} request {---} another \texttt{lock()} operation that happens after this \texttt{unlock()} may illegally acquire the lock from the CQS cell due to a race.

 To prevent such a race, we should avoid leaving ``permits'' in cells ``unattended''.
 As a solution, two resumption modes are proposed {---} \emph{asynchronous} and \emph{synchronous}.
 The \emph{asynchronous} mode (\texttt{ASYNC} in code) is the standard mode where \texttt{resume(..)} puts the value into an empty cell and completes immediately, thus transferring this value asynchronously.
 In contrast, the \emph{synchronous} mode (\texttt{SYNC} in code) forces \texttt{resume(..)} to wait until the value is taken, and marks the cell as \texttt{broken} after some bounded time if the value is still not taken by a concurrent \texttt{suspend(..)}.
 The idea is similar to breaking cells in modern queues~\cite{LCRQ, YM16}.
-In this case, both \texttt{resume(..)} and \texttt{suspend()} operations using this cell will fail.
-Then, \texttt{suspend(..)} returns \texttt{null} and \texttt{resume(..)} returns \texttt{false}.
+In this case, both \texttt{resume(..)} and \texttt{suspend()} operations manipulating this cell fail, so \texttt{suspend(..)} returns \texttt{null} while \texttt{resume(..)} returns \texttt{false}.
 The intuition is that allowing broken cells keeps the balance of paired operations, such as \texttt{lock()} and \texttt{unlock()}, so they should simply restart.
 Figure~\ref{fig:cell_no_cancellation} describes the modified cell life-cycle.